SLASCONE/SLASCONE-demo-csharp-device-floating/README.md

 You can find more infos about unique device id's in the article "[Generating a unique client id](https://support.slascone.com/hc/en-us/articles/360016157958-GENERATING-A-UNIQUE-CLIENT-ID)".

-## License check
+## Workflow

 The license check is performed according to the following flowchart:

 ![License check](./images/licensecheck.png)

-1. First step is to try to create a license heartbeat.
-The heartbeat is created using the unique device id.
+The first step is to create a license heartbeat.
-If a heartbeat is created successfully the license check is already done.
+- If the heartbeat succeeds, the license check is already done.
 The license info and the signature can be stored in local files in case of possible communication problems in the future. (such as no internet connection)
-2. If the generation of the license heartbeat fails, different cases must be distinguished based on the error code.
+- If the license heartbeat fails, different cases must be distinguished based on the error code.
   - Error code *2006* means that the device id is unknown to the slascone server.
 The next step then is to activate the license for the device.
   -  Other errors indicate a problem with the license.
   -  Problems communicating with the server can be dealt with using a special offline mode.

 ## Session handling